srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Give up everything unto the master (bhagavAn), eliminate avidhyA (ignorance) etc which are the cause for the contraction of AthmA’s knowledge.
+As one gives up everything unto the master (bhagavAn), avidhyA (ignorance) etc and the contraction of AthmA’s knowledge will be eliminated.
 After that, one can surrender to emperumAn and seek out for his kainkaryam at the end of the this life itself.

 It is explained as “Akkai vidumpozhudhu eNNa vENumO” (should we think about him at the end of our life?)
 Also, some explain this as a part of bhajanam (worshiping or more specifically bhakthi yOgam) saying “subsequently, think about him while giving up your life”.